 QUQAPs for the conduct of Cyclical Program Reviews (CPRs) consist of five major components:

-An orientation session for internal stakeholders involved in the CPR will be organized by the Office of the Provost and Vice-Principal (Academic).
+An Orientation & Information Session for internal stakeholders involved in the CPR will be organized by the Office of the Provost and Vice-Principal (Academic).

 Senate Cyclical Program Review (CPR) Committee